Walt Harris (American football coach): Pittsburgh

-When Harris took over at the University of Pittsburgh in 1997, the Pittsburgh Panthers football program was in decline.
-They had won just 12 games in the previous four seasons.
+Harris was hired to take over for his former mentor Johnny Majors as the head coach at the University of Pittsburgh in 1997, where the Pittsburgh Panthers football program was in decline.
+They had averaged just three wins per season over the previous five years and were coming off a 1996 season in which they had been outscored 266–13 in games against West Virginia, Ohio State, Miami, Syracuse and Notre Dame.
 He eventually led Pitt to five consecutive bowl games.